 What is the purpose of the internship stipend?

 This program encourages Cooke Scholars to seek internships during the summers while they are undergraduate students.
 We believe that every student should engage in at least two internship or research experiences during their undergraduate years.
 Internships allow students to gain experience in a field and help determine an interest in particular career.
 The internship stipend allows Cooke Scholars to take advantage of internships that they may not be able to consider without the Foundation’s financial support.
 If you are a current senior in the Young Scholars program and are interested in a summer internship, please contact your educational adviser for more information.

 How much is the stipend for the internship?

 The Cooke Foundation summer internship stipend is $6,000.

 The foundation will mail your stipend award to you the first week of June.

-Your Cooke Foundation educational adviser is a resource in your search for an internship.
-If you have a particular internship experience in mind and you are unable to find an appropriate position using the resources on your campus or through a Cooke mentor, contact us at firstname.lastname@example.org or 800-846-9025.
-In addition, the Cooke Foundation has partnered with the National Council for Community and Education Partnerships to provide two internships for Cooke Scholars.
+Use Cooke Connect as a resource in your internship search.
+Your Cooke Foundation educational adviser is an additional resource in your search for an internship.
+If you have a particular internship experience in mind and you are unable to find an appropriate position using the resources on your campus or through a Cooke mentor, contact us at email@example.com.
+In addition, the Cooke Foundation has partnered with the National Council for Community and Education Partnerships and Karel Fellowship to provide summer internship opportunities for Cooke Scholars.